Skip to main content

 The Post-COVID Recovery Clinic supports patients with group education, rehabilitation supports and self-recovery tools.
 It does not provide diagnostic or investigative services.
 Please advise your patients accordingly.

-Patients in the clinic will be presented with opportunities to get involved in research.
-More information can be found on our PC-ICCN Research page.
+As a participant in our Post-COVID Recovery Clinic, you will be presented with opportunities to get involved in research.
+If you are interested, more information can be found on our PC-ICCN Research page.

 For information: post-COVID-ICCN@phsa.ca